whyrusleeping/ipfs-webext/README.md

 All requests to the ipfs.io gateway should be redirected locally, and the protocol handlers for fs:// should be respected.

 Done this way, the extension can self-update and provide a seamless user experience.

+## Troubleshooting
+If the installation doesnt work, please file an issue.

+If the installation succeeds, but the extension doesnt appear to be working properly, here are a few things to try:

+In firefox, error messages from the process get sent to the developer console.
+Check here for any issues.
+In chrome, error messages get sent out to chromes error logs on stderr.
+To see these, you'll need to start chrome from a terminal.

+Check if an ipfs daemon is running with: `ps aux | grep ipfs`